Goldenberg Lauricella PLLC

 Do I Have a Philips CPAP Lawsuit?

 Goldenberg Lauricella, PLLC is currently hearing from and representing individuals who have used a recalled Philips CPAP, BiPAP, or ventilator device for at least 6 months and have been diagnosed with one of the injuries listed above.
 If you have received a recall letter for your Philips CPAP machine and experienced one of these injuries, you may be eligible for a Philips CPAP machine recall lawsuit.
-Our Minneapolis, Minnesota attorneys have more than 38 years of experience helping victims of defective medical devices recover the compensation they deserve.
+Our Minneapolis injury attorneys have more than 38 years of experience helping victims of defective medical devices recover the compensation they deserve.

 Devices Impacted by Philips CPAP Recall